University of Illinois Willard Airport

 VFR

-University of Illinois Willard Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+University of Illinois Willard Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 8,000 feet and 10 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis